syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Dialog/Scrolling-Settings.md

 ## AllowScrolling

-The AllowScrolling property is used to enable scrollingbehavior for the Dialog content.
+To enable  scrollingbehavior for the Dialog content.
 The default value is true.

 {% tabs %}
         {% highlight html %}